NickUfer/web/src/pages/blog/kratos-knative-demo.md

 [ORY Kratos quickstart tutorial](https://www.ory.sh/kratos/docs/quickstart/).
 We won't get that far, but more about that later.
 But first another prerequisite:
 Running ORY Kratos requires an open source relational database system such as Postgres or something equivalent.
-Without fullfilling that, kratos-bootup will quickly fail.
+Without fulfilling that, kratos-bootup will quickly fail.

 `make deploy-psql`